TeeAaTeeUu/JSONway/docs/get.md

 dd.2.1
 ```

-The first two and the last two of the above are equivalent with each other.
+The first two and the last two of the above are equivalent to each other.

 When wanting to start the indexing from the end of the array list, use negative numbers instead (starting from `-1`):